-Top surgeons often recommend following a course that includes at least one or both of the two clinically-proven male hair loss drugs, finasteride 1mg and minoxidil, for at least six months prior to a restoration procedure.
+Top surgeons often recommend following a course that includes at least one or both of the only two clinically-proven male hair loss drugs, finasteride 1mg and high strength minoxidil, for at least six months prior to a restoration procedure.
 This is to prevent shedding and maximise regrowth, giving the client a clear idea of the results they can achieve without surgery and to make the area easier to work with if they decide to go ahead.

 Using treatments after surgery is important in order to prevent hair loss in the areas surrounding the new grafts.
 This on-going aftercare is necessary in order to preserve the transplant results given the hair around the top of the head that borders the new implants remains just as susceptible to the effects of DHT as before the operation.
 If preventative measures are not taken, the hair can therefore continue to thin as the DHT gradually destroys the follicles, causing an unnatural appearance where the transplanted area can appear to be surrounded by thinning hair.